cs2113-s23/cs2113-s23.github.io/labs/04-gui.md

 permalink: lab/7
 ---

-# Lab 7: GUI Enigma (Replacement)
+# Lab 4: GUI Enigma (Replacement)

 *View the video for this lab on [YouTube](https://youtu.be/XLK8MnmXqmw)*

-**This lab is not required.
-If you choose to complete it, you can earn up to 5 bonus points on the Java exam.**

-## Preliminaries
+## Setup

+Use your solutions from Lab 1 for this assignment (or see the `.class` files at the bottom of these instructions if you did not receive full credit for that lab):
+* Comms.java
+* Rotor.java
+* Enigma.java

+You will be writing two additional files from scratch, so you should create them now:
+* EnigmaGUI.java
+* EnigmaFrame.java

-### Github Link
+### Github setup

-Accept this assignment here: [https://classroom.github.com/a/-Mqb12F3](https://classroom.github.com/a/-Mqb12F3)

-### Development Environment

-This lab can be developed locally on your machine using any java installation.
+Use git, as discussed in Lab 0, to create a repo called `gitusername-lab4`, add these six files to it, and commit and push the changes to github.
+The timestamp of your invitation of the grader as a collaborator must be from this lab session.
 ### Running your program

-Run your lab on the command line by executing the following pipeline
+Run your lab on the command line by executing the following pipeline after compiling all your files

 ```
 java EnigmaGUI